TheJeterLP/TheJeterLP/README.md

 ### Hi, I'm Joey 👋

 I’m a java developer.
 I'm the creator of [ChatEx](https://github.com/thejeterlp/chatex), a bukkit plugin that lets you manage the whole server chat.
-- 📱  I’m currently working on the website of BlueMoonDevelopment.
 - 🤓 I’m currently learning Android Development.
 - 💬  Ask me about Java, PHP or Microcontroller development.
 - 📫  How to reach me: joey.peter1998@gmail.com or Discord Jeter#0239